SurvLIMEpy: A Python package implementing SurvLIME: Package implementation

 The following code fragment shows how to use the package to compute the importance vector for the features for a single individual.
 In order to run it, let us suppose we have a machine learning model already trained, denoted by \code{model}, which has a method that obtains a prediction for the Cumulative Hazard Function, \code{model.predict\_cumulative\_hazard\_function} and it has an attribute containing the times for which the previous method provides a prediction, \code{model.event\_times\_} (we are adopting the notation of \pkg{sksurv} package).

-The individual to be explained is denoted by \code{individual}, the dataset containing the features is denoted by \code{features}, the vector containing the event indicators is denoted by \code{events} and the vector containing the times is denoted by \code{times}. \begin{CodeInput} from survlimepy import SurvLimeExplainer explainer = SurvLimeExplainer( training_features=features, training_events=events, training_times=times, model_output_times=model.event_times_ ) \end{CodeInput}
+The individual to be explained is denoted by \code{individual}, the dataset containing the features is denoted by \code{features}, the vector containing the event indicators is denoted by \code{events} and the vector containing the times is denoted by \code{times}. \begin{CodeInput} from survlimepy import SurvLimeExplainer explainer = SurvLimeExplainer( training_features=features, training_events=events, training_times=times, model_output_times=model.event_times_ ) \end{CodeInput} \begin{CodeInput} explanation = explainer.explain_instance( data_row=individual, predict_fn=model.predict_cumulative_hazard_function, num_samples=1000 ) explainer.plot_weights() \end{CodeInput}